hanshiyi/hanshiyi.github.io/index.md

 ### Favorite place

 So far, probably Tokyo ≈ NYC ≥ London > Bay Area ≈ Seattle.
 I'm a foodie, so I'm very biased because of that.

----

-*This website is built using the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) Jekyll theme.*